alexhoen/alexhoen.github.io/index.md

 ## About Me

-I am a ph.d. researcher at the HTW Berlin and a guest at [IOL]([https://github.com/ZIB-IOL](https://iol.zib.de/)) group at Zuse-Institut Berlin.
-I am the maintainer of the presolving library [PaPILO](https://github.com/scipopt/papilo) and a developer in [SCIP](https://github.com/scipopt/).
+I am a Ph.D. student at **HTW Berlin**, conducting research within the [**Go!PPS project**](https://www.htw-berlin.de/forschung/online-forschungskatalog/projekte/projekt/?eid=3767), and a guest researcher at the **Zuse Institute Berlin (ZIB)**.
+My work focuses on the development and analysis of algorithms for mixed-integer and combinatorial optimization, with an emphasis on presolving techniques, high-performance computation, and GPU-accelerated optimization.

-## Research Interests
+I am the maintainer of the presolving library [**PaPILO**](https://github.com/scipopt/papilo) and an active contributor to the [**SCIP optimization framework**](https://github.com/scipopt/), where I develop and refine algorithms for both theoretical and practical applications.

-I study mixed integer linear programming, with a special interest in exact solving of mixed-integer programs.
+My current research explores GPU-based approaches to optimization problems, investigating how parallel computation can accelerate presolving and solver performance.
+I am particularly interested in collaborations that integrate high-performance computing techniques with advanced presolving strategies to tackle challenging large-scale optimization instances.

 {% include_relative _includes/publications.md %}